Subito-it/SBTUITestTunnel/Documentation/Setup.md

 ## Tunneling mode

 The library allows tunneling via HTTP or via IPC (default).
-You can force disabling IPC by setting a `SBTUITestTunnelDisableIPC=NO` key in the Info.plist of the UITesting target.
+You can force disabling IPC by setting a `SBTUITestTunnelDisableIPC=YES` key in the Info.plist of the UITesting target.